aaronhall/backbone.mediator.js/README.md

-Backbone.mediator.js is provides an implementation of the Mediator pattern for backbone.js.
-It is meant to replace or accompany Backbone's Observer pattern implementation (Backbone.View.events / Backbone.Events).
+**Backbone.mediator.js** is an extension of Backbone.js that provides an implementation of the Mediator pattern for backbone.js.
+It can replace or accompany Backbone's Observer pattern implementation (Backbone.View.events / Backbone.Events).

 ## Mediator pattern